PLEASE NOTE THAT YOU MUST MEET WITH THE INTERNSHIP COORDINATOR DR. DANIELLE MCGURRIN BEFORE ARRANGING AN INTERNSHIP.

 CASA FOR CHILDREN - Court Appointed Special Advocates

-- Interns who want to serve as CASA volunteers are also expected to commit to the full two years asked of any other CASA.
+- Please note that interns who want to serve as CASA volunteers are also expected to commit to the full time period asked of any other CASA.
 It is not fair to the children being served for an intern to be a CASA for the course of their internship and then leave the child and case behind.

 ALAN W. KARPINSKI, P.C.
 (Private criminal defense firm)